• Skip to primary navigation

 5 Easy Broccoli Alfredo Sauce (Three ingredients!)

 As you can see, this is semi-homemade as I started this with a jarred sauce.
-I’m all for homemade kitchen staples but when I’m in a rush, I’m just way more likely to reach for an easy base to my recipes like a jarred sauce and jazz it up a bit.
+I’m all for cooking from scratch, but when I’m in a rush, I’m just way more likely to reach for an easy base to my recipes like a jarred sauce and jazz it up a bit.

 savor and savvy printable